smastelini/mtr-toolkit/README.md

 - ESR: Ensemble of Stacked Regressors (\*)

-Both SST (MTRS) and ERC were proposed by Spyromitros-Xioufis et. al (2016) and can be found in:
+Both SST (MTRS) and ERC were proposed by Spyromitros-Xioufis et al. (2016) and can be found in:

 - Spyromitros-Xioufis, E., Tsoumakas, G., Groves, W. and Vlahavas, I., 2016.
 Multi-target regression via input space expansion: treating targets as inputs.
 Machine Learning, 104(1), pp.55-98.